rithylim99/embedded_project_1/README.md

 ## Description

 This project demonstrates the use of **ESP-IDF** and **FreeRTOS** for multitasking and sensor management on an ESP32 microcontroller.
-It integrates three sensors—**BMP280 (temperature sensor)**, **KY-003 (magnetic sensor)**, and an **ADC-based soil moisture sensor**—to monitor environmental conditions and log data efficiently.
+It integrates three sensors **BMP280 (temperature sensor)**, **KY-003 (magnetic sensor)**, and an **ADC-based soil moisture sensor** to monitor environmental conditions and log data efficiently.
 Each sensor operates as an independent FreeRTOS task, showcasing real-time multitasking in resource-constrained environments.

 ## Features